 Where can I find a genetic counselor at The Children’s Hospital of San Antonio?

 Genetic counselors at The Children’s Hospital of San Antonio are located in the Pediatric Clinic and the Center for Maternal and Fetal Care.
 The Pediatric Genetic Clinic can evaluate adults and children with possible or suspected genetic conditions.
 The Center for Maternal and Fetal Care can evaluate adults either before pregnancy or during the course of their pregnancy.
-Information regarding services can be found at genetic services for children and genetic services for expectant parents.

 As you prepare for the holiday season with family and friends, consider sharing your health history with relatives.
 If you become concerned about your family’s health history, consider meeting with a genetic counselor.